All articles

 How Often Does an HMO Need a Fire Risk Assessment?

-Article 9(3) of the RRO 2005 states that the responsible person must review the risk assessment “if there is reason to suspect that it is no longer valid or there has been a significant change in the matters to which it relates.”
-This is a minimum — not a cap.
-It means you must review whenever something changes; it doesn't mean you can go indefinitely without reviewing if nothing obviously changes.
+Article 9(3) of the Regulatory Reform (Fire Safety) Order 2005 — the RRO 2005, the main fire safety law for HMO landlords — says the responsible person (that's you) must review the risk assessment "if there is reason to suspect that it is no longer valid or there has been a significant change in the matters to which it relates."

 What Triggers a Mandatory Review?

-What Most Councils Expect
+What Do Councils Actually Expect at Licence Renewal?

-What Does a Review Involve?
+What Does a Review Actually Involve?

 HMO Licence Renewal and Your FRA